Predator Eyes & Sunset Lies 🐫

 Tomorrow, we board the Akiko.

-And tomorrow, the real expedition begins.
+That’s when the real expedition begins.